Commonly asked questions about arrhythmia:

-- Age: Serious arrhythmias tend affect people older than the age of 60.
-Older adults are more likely to have some form of heart disease or other health problems that can lead to arrhythmias.
+- Age: Serious arrhythmias tend to affect people older than the age of 60.
+Older adults are more likely to have some form of heart disease or other health problems that can lead to them.

 - Heart attack: Can weaken the heart, making it more prone to arrhythmia.